Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: The general model: costly sequential information acquisition and (ir)reversibility of decisions

 \begin{itemize} \item[i)] Both points, $\underline{q}$ and $\overline{q},$ increase monotonically and converge towards $\underline{q}^{\ast }$ and $\overline{q} ^{\ast },$ respectively.
-This indicates that when the return becomes more costly, the behavior of the DM tends to align more closely with the one exhibited in single (irreversible) decision problem.
+This indicates that when exchanging the product becomes more costly, the behavior of the DM tends to align more closely with the one exhibited in the single (irreversible) decision problem.

-\item[ii)] The width of the exploration region $\overline{q}-\underline{q}$ also expands from zero to $\overline{q}^{\ast }-\underline{q} ^{\ast }$ of the single (irreversible) decision problem.\footnote{Note that, when $R=0$, the DM will choose $B$ at time zero, leading to $\overline{q}-\underline{q}=0$.} This shows that when the exchange cost is zero, the DM tends to make her initial choice without any exploration.
+\item[ii)] The width of the exploration region $\overline{q}-\underline{q}$ also expands from zero to $\overline{q}^{\ast }-\underline{q} ^{\ast }$, the exploration width of the corresponding single (irreversible) decision problem.\footnote{Note that, when $R=0$, the DM will choose $B$ at time zero, leading to $\overline{q}-\underline{q}=0$.} This shows that when the exchange cost is zero, the DM tends to make her initial choice without any exploration.
 This situation also presents a significant advantage for selecting product $B$ initially (since both $\underline{q}$ and $ \overline{q}$ have a small value), as the DM can always switch to product $A$ at no additional cost later on.
 However, as the cost to return the unknown product increases, the DM engages in more exploration before reaching her initial decision in the first exploratory period. \end{itemize}